 2.4.15 created with the journaled file system which helps to log the system history and in the time of interruption when the system reboots file system remains intact.

 This makes the system more reliable and actually, it is able to recover from uncleaned shutdowns much more quickly.

-At this stage most of the developments (like kernel modification, applying patches, compiling command-line tools) are done manually and takes lots of time, So Linus first time used a tool called Bitkeeper which automates the whole process.
+At this stage most of the developments (like kernel modification, applying patches, and compiling command-line tools) are done manually and take lots of time, So Linus first time used a tool called Bitkeeper which automates the whole process.

 Linux 2.6 was released with a new Scheduler and SMP scalability.
 Now it didn’t matter how many calls or how many processors you add to a system Linux didn’t slow down because you had to do more and more work and those were major achievements in terms of scalability for Linux.

 Linux stays with 2.6 kernels for the next eight years.

 The Xfree86 teams split up and join the X-standards body from the X.org foundation, which created faster development of the X server for Linux.

 CentOS was released based on the sources for RHEL 2.1AS.